EldonGabriel/eldongabriel.github.io/_experience/governance-risk.md

 ## Lab Demonstrations

-**Note:**
+**Note:** Certain lab artifacts are restricted in accordance with Mossé Cyber Security Institute (MCSI) academic integrity and no-public-distribution policies.
-Certain lab artifacts are restricted in accordance with Mossé Cyber Security Institute (MCSI) academic integrity and no-public-distribution policies.
+These materials are available for professional or technical review upon request. `{: .notice}` class.
-These materials are available for professional or technical review upon request.
+{: .notice}

 ### 📊 Risk Assessment & Analysis Labs